I'M KIND OF A BIG DEAL-Ultraviolet Light

 Luckily, the UVee Clean comes with separating racks so that you can sanitize multiple silicone toys at once while keeping them from touching – maximizing the power of the UV disinfection.

-4. Protect your things from nosy kids and roommates.
+4. Protect your things and/or privacy!

 Don’t expose your skin to your UV-C disinfecting device